-Sparring Team:
+Sparring Team

-- ➤ The Selection Committee will watch performances in both Individual and Team sparring events at the National Championships. - ➤ The Selection Panel may invite individuals to participate in a Team selection event to take place following the Nationals. - At that selection event, the Selection Committee will determine only a limited number of matches they want to see in order to test the candidates (e.g. to watch how a Middleweight candidate manages in a match with a Heavy or Hyperweight candidate, etc.) - ➤ The Selection Committee will then select the athletes to form the Sparring Teams in each division
+- ➤ The Selection Committee will watch performances in both Individual and Team sparring events at the National Championships, and at the CTFI National Team Selection Training Camp. - ➤ The Selection Committee will assess candidates in additional matches regardless of weight (i.e. to watch how a candidate in a given weight category manage in a match with a candidates from lighter or heavier categories.) - ➤ The Selection Committee will then select up to six athletes to form the Sparring Teams in each division.

-Power and Special Technique Breaking:
+Power and Special Technique Breaking